MATLAB and Simulink for Medical Imaging

 Marcel van Bakel, Philips Healthcare

-Accelerating Image Formation and Reconstruction
+Streamline Image Formation and Analysis

-Developing Advanced Medical Image Processing Algorithms
+Develop Advanced Medical Image Processing Algorithms

 With the extensive image processing capabilities of MATLAB and Simulink, you can import, visualize, and analyze medical images in their native format such as 3D (MRI, CT), real-time (ultrasound, endoscopy), multimodal (PET, SPECT), or high resolution (digital pathology).
 The built-in interactive apps provide intuitive workflows for computer vision, radiomics, and computer-aided diagnosis tasks.
 For productization, the algorithms can be automatically translated into optimized, high-performance code for target hardware.

-Creating AI-Based Medical Imaging Applications
+Create AI-Based Medical Imaging Applications

 MATLAB and Simulink enable AI-based medical imaging applications such as image segmentation, classification, and object detection.
 You can work with common AI frameworks such as TensorFlow™ and PyTorch—and more importantly, integrate AI into the complete workflow for developing an imaging application.
 With Model-Based Design, you can incorporate verification and validation into the development process for FDA/CE regulatory compliance.